akshayrajeev1/precip-scaling-obs/README.md

 ## 📄 Citation

 > Rajeev and Pendergrass (In Prep).
-Observed spatial scaling of the intensity distribution of rain.
+"Observed spatial scaling of the intensity distribution of rain".